iomicroservices/baselink-nuxt/content/services/tradespeople/gas-heating-engineer/gas-safety-certificate.md

 Book a Gas Safety Certificate{{$doc.location}} to keep your home safe

 #description
-A Gas Safety Certificate isn’t just for landlords — it’s an important annual check for homeowners too.
+A Gas Safety Certificate isn't just for landlords — it's an important annual check for homeowners too.
 With BaseLink, you can book a fully qualified, Gas Safe registered engineer{{$doc.location}} to inspect your gas appliances and ensure everything is safe, efficient, and compliant.

 #description
 Your engineer will carry out a full inspection of gas appliances such as boilers, cookers and fires, checking for leaks, faults or signs of wear.
-They’ll test the pressure, burners and ventilation, making sure each appliance is operating safely and as it should.
+They'll test the pressure, burners and ventilation, making sure each appliance is operating safely and as it should.

 #description
 As part of the visit, the engineer will also inspect the pipework, test for gas tightness, and assess the risk of carbon monoxide exposure.
-If anything needs attention, you’ll receive clear advice on what to do next.
+If anything needs attention, you'll receive clear advice on what to do next.

 #description
-At the end of the service, you’ll be issued with a formal Gas Safety Certificate (CP12), which includes a breakdown of all checks carried out and a summary of the results — perfect for peace of mind and insurance purposes.
+At the end of the service, you'll be issued with a formal Gas Safety Certificate (CP12), which includes a breakdown of all checks carried out and a summary of the results — perfect for peace of mind and insurance purposes.

 #description
 Booking is easy and fully online through BaseLink.
 Submit your request, receive an instant quote, and pick a time that suits you.
 You can also combine the visit with a boiler service for complete annual coverage.